 \subsection{Convergence bounds for the kOU-based SGM}

-Second and last, following \cite{dockhorn2021score}, we deal with an other diffusion, namely with the kinetic Ornstein-Uhlenbeck (kOU) process.
+Second and last, following \cite{dockhorn2021score}, we deal with an other diffusion, namely with the kinetic Ornstein -Uhlenbeck (kOU) process.
 Compared to the OU process, the kOU process is defined by a coupled system of SDEs which involves a new variable representing the velocity process

 and admits $\muprior=\gamma^{2d}$ as unique stationary distribution.
 Keeping for simplicity, the same notation as in \Cref{sec:score-gener-models}, $(P_t)_{t \in\ccint{0,T}}$ and $\{\fom_t \,:\, t \in \ccint{0,T}\}$ denote in particular the semigroup and the transition density associated with \eqref{FEG} respectively.
 Reasoning as before, the time reversal of \eqref{FEG} is a weak solution of the SDE: for $t \in \ccint{0,T}$,